adanmaftei/LiveEventService/README.md

 cdk deploy
 ```

-The GitHub Actions workflow will automatically build, test, and deploy the application when you push to main.
+Note: CI/CD workflows are not included in this repository.
+See `docs/CICD.md` for a proposed workflow.

 ## Monitoring & Observability

-- **Health Checks**: `/health` endpoint with PostgreSQL and AWS service checks
+- **Health Checks**: `/health` endpoint with PostgreSQL and AWS Cognito config checks
 - **Logging**: Structured Serilog with correlation ID tracking
 - **Tracing**: AWS X-Ray distributed tracing for performance monitoring
 - **Metrics**: AWS CloudWatch integration ready for production